alexey1607/scalyr-community/an-in-depth-guide-to-nginx-metrics.md

 #### `$http_referer`

-The value of the `HTTP referer` header from the incoming request.
-This is determined by the requesting browser and identifies the URL of the webpage that linked to the resource being requested.
+The value of the `HTTP Referer` header from the incoming request.
+This is determined by the requesting browser and identifies the URL of the page that linked to the resource being requested.
 Two interesting notes on this:
-  1. The word "referrer", at least in English, is spelled with two Rs, but the original mis-spellling from the HTTP spec ([RFC 1945](http://tools.ietf.org/html/rfc1945)) managed to stick around.
+  1. The word "referrer", at least in English, is spelled with two Rs, but the original misspelling from the HTTP spec ([RFC 1945](http://tools.ietf.org/html/rfc1945)) managed to stick around.

   2. Since the header is set by the client making the request, it, like any data packet, can be modified.
-Lately this has resulted in what's known as "referer spam", where malicious clients will spoof their referer headers to instead show spammy websites for consumers of analytics or monitoring software to see, be tempted by, and (they hope), visit.
+Lately this has resulted in what's known as "referrer spam", where malicious clients will spoof their referrer headers to instead show spammy websites for consumers of analytics or monitoring software to see, be tempted by, and (they hope), visit.

 #### `$http_user_agent`